-Earnings per share is provided in accordance with ASC Topic 260 "Earnings Per Share"(as amended).
+Earnings per share is provided in accordance with ASC Topic 260 "Earnings Per Share" (as amended).
+The Company presents basic earnings per share ("EPS") and diluted EPS on the face of consolidated statements of operations.
+Basic EPS is computed by dividing reported earnings by the weighted average shares outstanding.
+Diluted EPS is computed by adding to the weighted average shares the dilutive effect if stock options and warrants were exercised into common stock.
 Basic loss per share is computed by dividing losses available to common stockholders by the weighted average number of common shares outstanding during the period.
 Basic earnings per common share are based on the weighted average number of common shares outstanding during the year.
-Diluted earnings per share is based on the weighted average number of common shares, plus all stock options and warrants convertible into common stock for an additional 9,133,340 common shares; all preferred stock converted into common stock for an additional 46,610,800 common shares; and all convertible debt converted into common stock for an additional 36,317,200 common shares.
+Diluted earnings per share is based on the weighted average number of common shares, plus all stock options and warrants convertible into common stock for an additional 850,000 common shares; all preferred stock converted into common stock for an additional 55,500,000 common shares; and all convertible debt converted into common stock for an additional 4,833,333 common shares.